Linearized $\mathcal{N}=2$ conformal supergravity in the harmonic approach: Introduction

-One of the important open problems posed in \cite{Buchbinder:2024pjm} is the construction of dynamical harmonic superspace actions for $4D, \mathcal{N}=2$ higher-spin superconformal multiplets.
-It seems rather surprising that the harmonic actions of this kind were never presented before in the literature, even for $\mathcal{N}=2$ conformal supergravity multiplet at the linearized level, despite the extensive study of invariants of the extended conformal supergravities (see, e.g. \cite{Butter:2013lta, Butter:2015nza, Butter:2016qkx}).
+One of the important open problems posed in \cite{Buchbinder:2024pjm} is the construction of \textit{dynamical harmonic superspace actions} for $4D, \mathcal{N}=2$ higher-spin superconformal multiplets.
+It seems rather surprising that the harmonic actions of this kind were never presented before in the literature, even for $\mathcal{N}=2$ conformal supergravity multiplet at the linearized level, despite the extensive study of invariants of the extended conformal supergravities (see, e.g., \cite{Butter:2013lta, Butter:2015nza, Butter:2016qkx}).

-In this paper we present the linearized harmonic action for the $\mathcal{N}=2$ conformal supergravity multiplet, proceeding exclusively from the description of the latter by harmonic analytic prepotentials, and study the rigid superconformal invariance of the action constructed \footnote{Note that the superfield structure of such an action (and its higher-spin generalization) was already sketched in the review \cite{Buchbinder:2025ceg}.}.
+In this paper we present the linearized harmonic action for the $\mathcal{N}=2$ conformal supergravity multiplet, proceeding solely from the description of the latter by harmonic analytic prepotentials, and study the rigid superconformal invariance of the action constructed\footnote{Note that the superfield structure of such an action (and its higher-spin generalization) was already sketched in the review \cite{Buchbinder:2025ceg}.}.
 The structure of the action almost literally repeats that of the linearized Weyl-squared invariant in the ``minimal'' $\mathcal{N}=2$ Einstein supergravity, constructed in \cite{Ivanov:2024gjo} (see also \cite{Ivanov:2025mld}).
 However, verification of its superconformal invariance requires a separate study and reveals a number of the previously unknown peculiarities of the harmonic superspace realization of ${\cal N}=2$ superconformal group.
+The basic geometric principle underlying the linearized harmonic superspace $\mathcal{N}=2$ Weyl action (and, hopefully, its full nonlinear version) is the harmonic ``half-analyticity''.